Mogwai musician brands UK Government 'beyond pathetic’ over plans to axe BBC licence fee

 “But its news and current affairs content has entirely lost its nerve, turning from ‘serving the public citizen’ to ‘legitimating the British state’.

-"Indeed they’ve often actively constructed the charisma of characters like Farage and Johnson, part-enabling all their destructiveness.
+"Indeed they’ve often actively constructed the charisma of characters like [Nigel] Farage and ]Boris] Johnson, part-enabling all their destructiveness.

 “On balance, I would defend the BBC and its funding against utter barbarians like Dorries and Murdoch.